nccgroup/VCG/README.md

 #### Settings -> Options

 VCG has preferences to match your workflow and specific assessment.
-These include
+These include:

 * **File types**: Use this to alter the types of file that VCG will scan for each code type.
 To scan all files in a directory add .* to the list or delete all types and submit an empty string.